Bobregard/hr-system/README.md

 - As a default user, I want to be able to register in the website.

-- As a user, I want to be able to apply for a job.
+- As a default or logged in user, I want to be able to apply for a job.

 - As an HR, I want to be able to see all people who applied for a position.